seantallen-org/msgpack/CONTRIBUTING.md

 2. Any changes you make on your branch that you used for one PR will automatically appear in another PR so if you have more than 1 PR, be sure to always create different branches for them.
 3. Weird things happen with commit history if you don't create your PR branches off of `master` so always make sure you have the `master` branch checked out before creating a branch for a PR

-If you feel overwhelmed at any point, don't worry, it can be a lot to learn when you get started.
-You can usually find me on the [Pony IRC](https://webchat.freenode.net/?channels=%ponylang) if you need help.

 You can get help using GitHub via [the official documentation](https://help.github.com/).
-Some hightlights include:
+Some highlights include:

 - [Fork A Repo](https://help.github.com/articles/fork-a-repo/)
 - [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/)